minerric/Exsolution/README.md

 ## Multiple MN on one VPS:

-It is possible to run multiple **Sanchezium** Master Nodes on the same VPS.
+It is possible to run multiple **Exsolution** Master Nodes on the same VPS.
 Each MN will run under a different user you will choose during installation.

 ***

 ## Usage:

-For security reasons **Sanchezium** is installed under **sanchezium** user, hence you need to **su - sanchezium** before checking:
+For security reasons **Exsolution** is installed under **exsolution** user, hence you need to **su - exsolution** before checking:

 ```
-SNCZ_USER=sanchezium #replace sanchezium with the MN username you want to check
+SNCZ_USER=exsolution #replace exsolution with the MN username you want to check

 su - $SNCZ_USER
-Sancheziumd masternode status
+exsolution-cli masternode status
-Sancheziumd getinfo
+exsolution-cli getinfo
 ```

-Also, if you want to check/start/stop **Sancheziumd** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **exsolution-cli** , run one of the following commands as **root**:

 ```
-SNCZ_USER=sanchezium  #replace sanchezium with the MN username you want to check
+SNCZ_USER=exsolution  #replace exsolution with the MN username you want to check

-systemctl status $SNCZ_USER #To check the service is running.
+systemctl status $EXT_USER #To check the service is running.
-systemctl start $SNCZ_USER #To start SancheziumD service.
+systemctl start $EXT_USER #To start ExsolutionD service.
-systemctl stop $ASNCZ_USER #To stop SancheziumD service.
+systemctl stop $EXT_USER #To stop ExsolutionD service.
-systemctl is-enabled $SNCZ_USER #To check whetether SancheziumD service is enabled on boot or not.
+systemctl is-enabled $EXT_USER #To check whetether exsolution-cli service is enabled on boot or not.
 ```

 ***